hamzammw2005-dotcom/Industrial_portfolio/README.md

 *As you can see that is the visualization of m the project, and below is a drive link that has the operating system with the visualization window* https://drive.google.com/drive/folders/1bn4QRNYd7beiduB6x-ZnzpDbyEe5ZGJY?usp=sharing

-Lesson learned : automation system, adding safety features, coding prefixes, basic fundamentals of visualization with different types of buttons
+Lesson Learned :
+**Automation System Design** : I learned how to design fully automatic design system without any human interference.
+**Safety Features** : I learned how to implement safety protocols within the system design.
+**Variables Naming convention** : I discovered how to declare variables in a professional way that will help other engineers to understand each variables purpose.
+**HMI fundamentals** : Learned to design different types of button for specific objectives.